The center functor is fully faithful: Preliminaries

 \section{Preliminaries}

-Given left modules $\CM,\CN$ over a monoidal category $\CC$, we use $\Fun_\CC(\CM,\CN)$ to denote the category of $\CC$-module functors $F:\CM\to\CN$ which {\it preserve finite colimits} throughout this paper.
-We remind readers that a functor between abelian categories preserve finite colimits if and only if it is right exact.
+Given left modules $\CM,\CN$ over a monoidal category $\CC$, we use $\Fun_\CC(\CM,\CN)$ to denote the category of $\CC$-module functors that {\it preserve finite colimits} throughout this paper.
+We remind readers that a functor between abelian categories preserves finite colimits if and only if it is right exact.